 Whether you want a traditionally-themed garden, a more contemporary garden or a mixture of both is a matter of personal preference.
 Any style of garden design can produce a stunning result and we want to help you explore the latest trends that we have identified in the industry.

 One of the easiest ways to keep an eye on trends is to visit gardening shows such as those at Tatton Park and Chelsea.
 There are also many local events to attend, particularly during the spring and summer months.

 It is important to bear in mind that adding ‘gimmicky’ features to your garden can be a mistake.
-For example, multi-coloured paving stones…or large, quirky water features can become tiresome and add a jarring note to your beautiful garden in a short space of time.
+For example, multi-coloured paving stones or large, quirky water features can become tiresome and add a jarring note to your beautiful garden in a short space of time.

 Gardeners and designers are favouring “key pieces” in today’s gardens.
 A few distinctive features, accessories and plants are being used more than, say, a myriad of other items.
-This trend gives the garden a cleaner, less cluttered feel, and it also helps to reduce the level of maintenance required.
+This trend gives the garden a cleaner, less-cluttered feel, and it also helps to reduce the level of maintenance required.

-As we all become increasingly aware of our environment, and how to help protect it, there has been considered movement towards a more eco-friendly garden, which provides natural habitats for a variety of garden wildlife, including butterflies, bees and birds.
+As we all become increasingly more aware of our environment, and how to help protect it, there has been considered movement towards a more eco-friendly garden which provides natural habitats for a variety of garden wildlife, including butterflies, bees and birds.
 You can provide a great home for many different species of pond life simply by installing even a small pond in your garden.

 There is no place for harsh chemicals in your eco-garden; many “green” alternatives are available, and work just as well.